abdulbaqi/abdulbaqi.github.io/_posts/2018-03-18-wrok-islam.md

 tags: work employment
 ---

 Prophet Muhammad -peace be upon him- said in a hadith that the most truthful names are **cultivator** and **thinker**.
 In this tradition, prophet Muhammad is summing up the progressive and dynamic nature of human being as someone who always thinks, and does jobs.
 He thinks how to grow plants and feed his wife and children.
 He starts to observe his surroundings and make discoveries.
 After long hours of thinking, he starts to put into action some of the fruits of his thinking.
-Thus, thoughts are translates into actions.
+Thus, thoughts are translated into actions.

 Allah encourages us to travel on the surface of earth in search for provision.
 Allah had made the earth a conducive place to search for provisions and make endless discoveries through innovative approaches in order to unearth the hidden treasures.
 Read for example, Surah 67, verse 15